Chase This Light (song)

 "Chase This Light" is the ninth track on Jimmy Eat World's sixth album, Chase This Light.
-It was never released as a single, but it did peak on the Pop 100, peaking at 99.
+It was never released as a single, but it did chart on the Pop 100, peaking at 99.

 Reception

 Virgin Media calls "Chase This Light", "heartfelt and uplifting", citing its melancholy.

 Charts

 Appearances in popular media

 "Chase This Light" has been used on station promos for TNT.